ravimashru/100-days-of-code/logs/day73.md

 # Day 73

-## Implementing a Hash Set in JavaScript
+## Implementing a Hash Map in JavaScript

 ```javascript
 /**